m3db/m3/docs/architecture/engine.md

 If the series exists, then for every block that the request spans, M3DB needs to consolidate data from the active buffers, in-memory cache, and fileset files (disk).

-Lets imagine a read for a given series that requests the last 6 hours worth of data, and an M3DB namespace that is configured with a blocksize of 2 hours (I.E we need to find 3 different blocks.)
+Lets imagine a read for a given series that requests the last 6 hours worth of data, and an M3DB namespace that is configured with a blocksize of 2 hours (i.e we need to find 3 different blocks.)

 If the current time is 8PM, then the location of the requested blocks might be as follows: